|Programs & Resources||Texas Exes Career Services|

 UT Liberal Arts alumni of all graduation years are invited to attend our career fairs and to access the research resources available on our website.

 The Resource Library is located in FAC 18 and available between 8 a.m. - 5 p.m., Monday - Friday and does not require an appointment to visit.
 While you cannot check out books or publications, you may use our copy machine to copy pages of interest.
 The library is open to Liberal Arts students, as well as alumni, to research, explore, and study in a quiet environment.

 Having UT on your Resume is a Great Start and utilizing Texas Exes Career Services is the next logical step.
-Our Career Services provide members with resources, tools, and services in directing their ongoing career growth and development.
+Our Career Services provide members with resources for career connections.
 Register with the Texas Exes Career Network and join their LinkedIn group to connect with over 14,000 alumni of the UT Austin community to learn and to share career insights and experiences.